JoelTrent/LikelihoodBasedProfileWiseAnalysis.jl/docs/src/examples/logistic.md

 ### Plotting Predictions

 We can plot the predictions of individual profiles or the union of all profiles at a given number of interest parameters, confidence level, degrees of freedom and reference interval region (if relevant).
 When plotting the union of these predictions we can compare it to the result of the full likelihood sample, which here used [`LatinHypercubeSamples`](@ref), the default.
-Here we plot the results from simultaneous profiles.
+Here we plot the results from simultaneous profiles at a 95% confidence level.

 #### Model Trajectory